WHY BEHAVIOR CHANGE IS HARD (AND WHAT DOES WORK)

 If you want an interesting career, you need to continually work on yourself.
 As an entrepreneur, you have to innovate at regular intervals.
 And if you want a better relationship, you have to change.
 And yet, change often fails both at home and at work.
 But knowing how change techniques work can help.
 Seven questions and answers.

-1. Why should I bother to explore the science of change?
+1. Why should I bother to explore the science of behavior change?

 Anyone with a little life experience knows that the process of change is complex.
 Sometimes you’ll hear or read something that inspires you and you’ll think: I’ve got to try this.
 But when you’re confronted with your plan a year later, you will often realize that you didn’t get very far at all.